CTA NATIONAL UPDATE: Corporate Transparency Act Suspended for Domestic Reporting Companies

 While we support the goal of stopping money laundering and funding schemes for terrorist activity, this is not good public policy for community association boards of directors.
 CAI believes community associations were unintendedly caught up in this law which is intended for corporations laundering money for terrorist activity.
 Failure of a volunteer community association boards to comply—intentional or not—could result in up to $10,000 in fines and up to two years in prison.

-CAI Files Lawsuit over Corporate Transparency Act
+CAI Files Federal Lawsuit over Corporate Transparency Act

 CAI Membership